jmlucasusc4/Credit_Card_Fraud/README.md

 Linear regression is one of the easiest and most popular Machine Learning algorithms.
 It is a statistical method used for predictive analysis.

-It shows a relationship between dependent (y) and independent variables (x).
-It finds the value of Y changes according to the independent variables.
+It shows a relationship between dependent (Y) and independent variables (X).
+It finds the value of "Y" changes according to the independent variables.

 # Principal Component Analysis for Dimensionality Reduction